-Photocopiable activities: 1C Language focus 1, p159; 1C Language focus 2, p160 b Ss decide who had the most interesting experience in their groups, then share this with the class.
+Photocopiable activities: 1C Language focus 1, p159; 1C Language focus 2, p160 App: 1C Language focus practice 1 and 2 b Ss decide who had the most interesting experience in their groups, then share this with the class.
 Find out if anyone in the class has shared the same irritation.
 Give Ss feedback on their use of language as a class.

-11 Demonstrate by telling the class about two things you find annoying (e.g. drivers not indicating, people standing too close to you in queues).
+11 Demonstrate by telling the class about two things you find annoying (e.g. drivers not indicating, people standing too close to you in gueues).
 Give Ss plenty of time to make notes on things they find annoying and reasons why.
 Monitor and help if necessary, writing any new vocabulary on the board.